Technology

 Support for Tech Careers

 Berkeley Haas offers students an ideal launchpad to technology careers.
-Top tech firms actively recruit at Berkeley Haas, including Google, Apple, Microsoft, Amazon, Samsung, Autodesk, and many others.
+Top tech firms actively recruit at Berkeley Haas, including Apple, Amazon, Google, Microsoft, Nvidia, Samsung, Workday, and many others.
+Haas’ Career Management Group (CMG) facilitates recruiting events such as Information Sessions, Coffee Chats, Networking Nights and Industry Panels.

-Experiential learning classes also offer opportunities to build your network as you engage on projects with firms such as Autodesk, PayPay, Cisco, Abbott Diabetes Care, Panasonic, and HP.
+Experiential learning classes including, Haas at Work, also offer opportunities to build your network as you engage on projects with firms such as Autodesk, Adobe, Cisco, PayPal, Panasonic, and HP.

 Katie Benintende